KarelKubat/calltimer/README.md

 Instead of reporting on all root timers, one can generate reports for only specific timers (and their children), as in `subTimer.Report(os.Stdout)`.

+The format report can be controlled by setting the variable `calltimer.OutputFormat` to one of:

+- `calltimer.Table`, the default: IMHO the best format for human consumption.
+- `calltimer.PlainText`: Intermediate.
+- `calltimer.CSV`: For machines.

+See also `test/timer2/main.go` for an example.

 ### Disabling sampling and reporting

 After testing and evaluating, the code that drives duration sampling and reporting can be left in place, though reduced to no-ops: